Entropy-xcy/RankFace/README.md

 # Rank Face
 A deep learning based model to judge the AQ, Appearance Quotient, of faces.
+(For Chinese Young Girls Only)
 ## Installation

 ```